WilfSilver/2in1screen/README.md

 zig build install -Doptimize=ReleaseFast -D<option>=<value> -p ~/.local
 ```

-Which will install it to your `~/.local/bin` folder
+Which will install it to your `~/.local/bin` folder.

+NOTE: Sadly this cannot currently compile with `ReleaseSmall` because issue
+with running child process.

 ## Usage